BIST-Research/batbot/README.md

 # batbot 7

-Welcome to the batbot7 repository!
+Welcome to the batbot repository!

 This repository contains the sources for the following packages: